 Look out for the very distinctive and attractive green circular signs with the Horwich Town Council Coat of Arms on various buildings in Horwich.
-The twelve signs represent a considerable part of Horwich Town Council's ultimate ambition to create a complete heritage trail through the town.
+The eighteen signs represent a considerable part of Horwich Town Council's ultimate ambition to create a complete heritage trail through the town.
 The signs acknowledge that the building has either historical significance or has an association with a prominent citizen(s).

 If you would like to nominate a site for a commemorative plaque, please contact the Town Clerk, Town Council Office, Horwich Community Centre, Beaumont Road, Horwich, Bolton BL6 7BG.

 Tel: 01204 691090